GhadaAtef-eng/Soul--Graduation-Project-DEPI/README.md

 # Soul
-### Soul is a digital platform created to empower and support parents of children with special needs
+### Soul is a digital platform and mobile application created to empower and support parents of children with special needs

 ## Project Overview
 Soul is a digital platform created to empower and support parents of children with special needs.